US eases blood donation limits for gay men due to shortage

 WASHINGTON (AP) — The U.S. government Thursday eased restrictions on blood donations from gay men and other key groups because of a drop in the nation’s blood supply triggered by the coronavirus outbreak.

-The Food and Drug Administration’s new policy aims to allow tens of thousands more Americans give blood, including gay and bisexual men and people with recent tattoos and piercings.
+The Food and Drug Administration’s new policy aims to allow tens of thousands more Americans to give blood, including gay and bisexual men and people with recent tattoos and piercings.

 “We want and we need healthy people — all healthy people — to give blood,” said Surgeon General Dr. Jerome Adams, who announced the changes in a media briefing with the FDA.

-Canceled blood drives have been devastating to the American Red Cross and other nonprofits that provide most of the blood supply.
-Last month, the Red Cross estimated there have been 86,000 fewer blood donations in recent weeks because blood drives were canceled at workplaces, colleges and other locations.
+Canceled blood drives have decimated donations to the American Red Cross and other nonprofits that provide most of the blood supply.
+Last month, the Red Cross estimated there had been 86,000 fewer blood donations in recent weeks because blood drives were canceled at workplaces, colleges and other locations.

 The FDA’s previous rules barred donations from men who have had sex with a man in the previous year.
 The same policy applied to women who’ve had sex with gay or bisexual men and people who’ve received tattoos and piercings in the past year.